Jason Isaac: 2018

-Following the retirement of long time incumbent Lamar Smith, Isaac was one of 18 candidates who were on ballot to replace him.
-In March 6 primary he finished 4th, failing to make the run off.
+Following the retirement of long time incumbent Lamar Smith, Isaac was one of 18 candidates who were on the ballot to replace him.
+In the March 6 primary he finished fourth, failing to make the run off.

 Political positions

 Abortion

-As a pro-life legislator, Isaac supported a 2013 ban on abortion after twenty weeks of gestation that passed the House, 96–49.
+An anti-abortion legislator, Isaac supported a 2013 ban on abortion after twenty weeks of gestation that passed the House, 96–49.
 He also co-sponsored companion legislation to increase medical and licensing requirements of abortion providers, a move which opponents said could lead to closure of many such clinics.
-During his congressional campaign he stated that Abortion should not be legal at any stage.
+During his congressional campaign he stated that abortion should not be legal at any stage.